 No matter how much you may have gotten side-tracked, it’s never too late to take the plunge and get back on track to that dream of yours.
 Changing careers may seem scary, but there’s nothing more rewarding or satisfying than putting yourself and your happiness first.
 Do some research for career change ideas or come up with areas that you’re genuinely passionate about or interested in to find out what careers might be best for you.

 If you want to do this, it’s best to first take the time to work out your options; it’s not always easy to leave the safety of a job and enter the unchartered territory of changing careers.
-If you don’t feel you have the skills, there are always courses and learning options available that can teach you basic IT skills, or administration which are always valued in any industry.
+If you don’t feel you have the skills, there are always courses and learning options available that can teach you basic IT skills, or business administration which are always valued in any industry.
 So, whether you’re looking at a career change at 40, or at any age, it’s important to remember that it’s always possible, no matter how daunting it may seem.

 You can even undergo a formal qualification through online courses if you want to get trained up while working full-time.
 There’s plenty of courses and qualification levels available, and this is often a safer alternative, as it means you can still earn money while studying at your own pace.
 It also makes looking for a new position easier if you already have the necessary skills on your resume.